reinvanleirsberghe/hackcamp.angular/README.md

 Estimated time: 3 hours

- - Split in several components using the CLI.
+ - Split into several components using the CLI.
 Make sure your application is still working
     - MovieList => movie-list
       - Movie => movie
         - MovieHoverInfo => movie-hover-info